©

 I'm sponsored by a brand or business - can I tag them if I post your photos on my socials?

 Sure!
-They're also free to share your original post (images included) to their feed or embed it elsewhere if they wish.
+They're also free to share your original post (images included) to their feed or embed it elsewhere.

-BUT - if your sponsor or any other affiliated business wants o create their own promotion featuring an image of you, they will have to purchase a separate commercial license to do so.
+BUT - if your sponsor or any other affiliated business wants to create their own promotion featuring, they will have to purchase a separate license to do so.

 Am I allowed to retouch images myself?

-No photographer in the world can stop you from altering a digital image, but before you do please think twice.
+No photographer in the world can stop you from altering a digital image, but there's no question that most of us prefer not to have our images augmented.

-Every photographer has a unique shooting style and editing workflow which takes years to develop.
+Every photographer has a unique shooting style and editing workflow.
 Any ordered proof image will always undergo a facelift before being sent to a client, because it's our aim to develop images to the very best of our ability.

-If you're planning on making drastic changes to your photographs, you may end up misrepresenting the photographer's work and also degrading the quality of your digital files.
+If you're planning on making drastic changes to an image, you may end up misrepresenting the photographer's work and also degrading the quality of the image.

-If you're not entirely satisfied with your images, all you need to do is contact your photographer for assistance.
+If you're not entirely satisfied with an image, all you need to do is contact your photographer for assistance.

 Do you mind If I screenshot your images?